University of Georgia

 J.D., University of Chicago

-Sonja R. West joined the University of Georgia School of Law in the fall of 2006.
+Sonja R. West joined the University of Georgia School of Law in the fall of 2006 and is the holder of the Otis Brumby Distinguished Professorship in First Amendment Law, a post shared by the law school and Grady College of Journalism and Mass Communication.
 She specializes in constitutional law, media law and the U.S. Supreme Court.

 Monster in the Courtroom, 2012 BYU L. Rev. 1953 (2012).